josevalim/logger/README.md

 Logger
 ======

+**Note: this project has been merged into Elixir and is available since v0.15.0**

 The goal of this project is to explore a Logger implementation that will be included in Elixir.
 One of the big influences for this project is [Lager](https://github.com/basho/lager) and [Andrew's talk on the matter](http://www.youtube.com/watch?v=8BNpOHFvg_Q).

 Obviously, one of the first questions may be: why not Lager?
 We need a project that knows how to log terms in Elixir syntax, in particular, using the `Inspect` protocol.
 That's why the focus of this project is on the error handler and not on the error logger itself.